-What is Biofeedback?
+What Is Biofeedback?

-Biofeedback Therapy and Addiction Treatment
+Biofeedback Therapy And Addiction Treatment

+Biofeedback therapy can help those in recovery understand their involuntary functions.
+Medical professionals then use this information to create a treatment plan tailored to their specific situation.
 Many of our bodily functions occur without us having to think about them.
-When we’re nervous, tense or under severe emotional stress, these involuntary functions can make us more distressed.
+When we’re nervous, tense, or under severe emotional stress, these involuntary functions can make us more distressed.
 Biofeedback therapy tracks how the body is unconsciously reacting to physical and emotional tension.

 Biofeedback therapy tracks involuntary functions like:

 - Heart rate